kevin-martins/pokedex/README.md

     Its purpose is to search the pokemon through all pokemon's pictures.

 # Button selection
     There is also many button.
 Each representing an pokemon's element type.
     Selecting an element will print every pokemon which has at least one of its type as it's power type.

 # Combination
-    Yes, you can also combine both input and type selection to get the one you're looking for.
+    You can also combine both input and type selection to get the one you're looking for.

 # Wanna try?